AbdulMoizAli/Game-Development-109829/README.md

 ### Muhammad Yousuf

 I want to re-build the Pac-Man game with better graphics, the game would be in 3d.
 Inky, Blinky, Pinky and Clyde all got new avatars and they learn from Mr. Pac-Man's moves and act accordingly to beat him.
 Players would be able to create their own avatars for the character of Mr. Pac-Man.

+### Tahoor Ali

+**Game Title: Hunter Hero**

+It is an action game.
+We have multiple sprites in this game, Enemies and the Hunter Hero.
+The hunter hero kill the enemies by gun and knife.
+Enemies roam the city to boom blast and to kill people.
+Hunter Hero have to face some difficult challenges from the enemies and then you kill the enemies and save the people.